kostaslampropoulos/Postfix-calculator-asm/README.md

-## This is a calculator implemented with the postfix method!
+# This is a calculator implemented with the postfix method!

+## How it work and how to operate it!

 1. First we read the expression from left to right.